Website centralizes 200-plus resources for entrepreneurs

-“Minority and women-owned small business deserve access to opportunity, and I am happy that we can work with more than 200 businesses to make that happen,” said City Manager, T.C.
-Broadnax.
-“This ecosystem will be a valuable asset in our dedication and service to help create a better experience for our small business owners”
+“Minority- and women-owned small business deserve access to opportunity, and I am happy that we can work with more than 200 businesses to make that happen,” said City Manager T.C.
+Broadnax in the statement.
+“This ecosystem will be a valuable asset in our dedication and service to help create a better experience for our small business owners.”

-“Small business owners need assistance navigating the business resources available to us,” said Braylon Lester owner of 3DL Construction Management.
-“We need hard money, soft money and relationships with CDFI’s I have to allot to build and I’m grateful for the help.”
+“Small business owners need assistance navigating the business resources available to us,” Lester said in the emailed statement.
+“We need hard money, soft money and relationships with CDFI’s I have to allot to build, and I’m grateful for the help.”

-The B.U.I.L.D.
-Ecosystem was developed in partnership with various Dallas County organizations and spearheaded by workgroup leaders Michelle Williams of Redbird Dec, Benjamin Vann of Impact Ventures and Brian K. Marshal of BCL of Texas, as well as DeNita Lacking-Quinn, representing the Office of Business Diversity.
+The B.U.I.L.D. ecosystem was developed in partnership with various Dallas County organizations and spearheaded by workgroup leaders Michelle Williams of Redbird Dec, Benjamin Vann of Impact Ventures, Brian K. Marshal of BCL of Texas, and DeNita Lacking-Quinn of the City of Dallas Office of Business Diversity, according to the statement.